-Like anything new, check-in rounds can feel a little uncomfortable at first.
+Like anything new, opening and closing rounds can feel a little uncomfortable at first.
 The trick is to begin your meeting with a simple ritual, and after a few months, you’ll hopefully have a practice where people feel safe enough to candidly share how they’re doing.

 To introduce the idea, you could say something like, “I think it’d be helpful for us to start these meetings by getting to know each other a little better.
 I’d like to try an activity where we go around the room and each answer a simple question about ourselves.
 The only rules are to keep it brief and to hold discussion till the end.”

-Once your team is comfortable with a check-in, you can move into topics about life outside of work.
+Once your team is comfortable with the concept, you can move into topics about life outside of work.
 And when the team becomes even more comfortable, you can introduce mindful reflection about how people are feeling in the moment.
 Eventually, you won’t need any questions at all.

 Here’s some example prompts to get you started:

-I’ve been through plenty of team-building exercises in my day, but none of them have come close the connection that a simple check-in round has helped create on our team.
-And in fact, you could do a simple 5-minute check-in round for each meeting, and still be spending less time than a single half-day offsite!
+I’ve been through plenty of team-building exercises in my day, but none of them have come close the connection that a simple opening round has helped create on our team.
+And in fact, you could do a simple 5-minute opening and closing round for each meeting, and still be spending less time than a single half-day offsite!

-Check-ins help build relationships with teammates, which improves communication and helps everyone work better together.
+Opening and closing rounds help build relationships with teammates, which improves communication and helps everyone work better together.
 They make meetings more inclusive, which leads to more perspectives being voiced, which helps teams solve problems faster.
-And most importantly, check-ins help you see your teammates as whole human beings.
+And most importantly, it helps you see your teammates as whole human beings.
 With this perspective, work can be more compassionate and a hell of a lot more fun!